rich98/redhat_ubuntu_audit/README.md

 However, there are differences between versions

-In the ausitscript3.5.9 I used an if statement to determine the Linux version

-In the ausitscript3.5.9 I used an if statement to determine the Linux version apt = Debian-based os yum = red hat zipper = SUSE
-During the testing, I found some packages were installed under pip and snap, a "if" statement has been added to check for packages

-Tested configs
 I can’t test every single version of Linux, but I have written some legacy scripts for Red Hat Enterprise 4,5, and 6.
 These should work on all versions of Red Hat and possibly a few others that are basic.

 Note that Netstat is not installed by default on most Ubuntu systems.
 The command will fail but it's a soft fail.